emilio-martinez/is-datatype/README.md

 arrayAsObject: false // Used for `object` use cases
 min: Number.NEGATIVE_INFINITY // Used for `number` use cases
 max: Number.POSITIVE_INFINITY // Used for `number` use cases
-exclMin: Number.NEGATIVE_INFINITY // Used for `number` use cases
-exclMax: Number.POSITIVE_INFINITY // Used for `number` use cases
 multipleOf: 0 // Used for `number` use cases. `0` means no `multipleOf` check
 ```